kemitchell/startup-unix/second-draft.md

 Anyone can download the latest Orrick/Cooley/Gunderson/PK Distribution.
 It may not be easy to use, complete, or up-to-date, but the community is better off for the information.
 It's good education for budding businesspeople.
 It's invaluable for up-and-coming lawyers.
 And if you're familiar with the forms---many startup lawyers can "recognize" a law firm in the style of a company's founding docs---it can even save you time reviewing for meaningful changes.
 The process of preparing the forms for publication doubtless benefited the publishing firms' lawyers and clients, too.

 And they've enabled some meaningful technology work.
 The Orrick set, for example, begat Clerky, which in turn begat a bevy of startups.
 Gunderson's release of its documents on Docracy was a boon.
 Legal technology startups and open-source projects love to demo with startup documents.
-They're easy to get, and a bit more fun than the average legal form.

 # Over the Wall